 Immune-related adverse events

-Immune checkpoint inhibitors (e.g. ipilimumab, pembrolizumab, nivolumab, avelumab, atezolizumab) are forms of immunotherapy which work by stimulating the immune system (T-cells) to fight cancer and have been associated with substantial improvements in the prognosis of the disease.
+Immune checkpoint inhibitors (e.g. ipilimumab, pembrolizumab, nivolumab, avelumab, atezolizumab, durvalumab and cemiplimab) are forms of immunotherapy which work by stimulating the immune system (T-cells) to fight cancer and have been associated with substantial improvements in the prognosis of the disease.
 These drugs are associated with a unique spectrum of side effects termed 'Immune-related Adverse Events (irAEs)'.
 Patients receiving these drugs may develop immune-related adverse reactions (irARs) during treatment or several months after the last dose of the drug.
 Most of these reactions are reversible and managed with interruptions of treatment, administration of corticosteroids and/or supportive care.

 Common side effects of immunotherapy